Advanced Metering Infrastructure

 During Implementation Stages of Project

-Most homes will receive new meters during the 18-month period starting the summer/fall of 2023.
+Some homes will receive new meters during the 18-month period starting the fall of 2023.

-- CPAU will be engaging Utility Partners of America (UPA) to manage the meter exchange beginning in the summer/fall of 2023
+• CPAU will be engaging with Utility Partners of America (UPA) to manage the meter exchange beginning in the fall of 2023.

-- The UPA meter installers will be dressed in UPA uniform and will have UPA & CPAU signage on their vehicle and possess a valid photo identification badge.
+• The UPA meter installers will be dressed in UPA uniform, will have UPA & CPAU signage on their vehicle and will possess a valid photo identification badge.

 Upon Implementation of the Project, 2025+ period

-- You will have access to hourly/daily energy and water consumption information in your MyCPAU customer portal within a few days of your usage.
+• You will have access to hourly/daily energy consumption in your MyCPAU and water consumption in your WaterSmart portal within a few days of your usage.

-- You will have access to time-of-use rate that could lower your electric rate to charge your electric vehicle
+• You will have access to the time-of-use rate that could lower your electric rate to charge your electric vehicle.

-- You will be able to detect water leaks in your property early
+• You will be able to get alerts about possible leaks on your property through the WaterSmart portal.

 Frequently Asked Questions